Robert-M-Lucas/LanguageMaker2/HelpText/MainGui.md

 are translating from English or '***language name*** to English' if you ae translating from your custom language

+Note: Translating to phonetic English cannot be stepped

 ## Stepping

 Toggle this option with 'Stepped button'